Head of Development and Communications

 Company: SEAL (Sobrato Early Academic Language)

-elementary grades.
-The result of this pilot was the creation of the
+and early elementary grades.
+The result of this pilot was the

-SEAL (Sobrato Early Academic Language) model and it was
+creation of the SEAL (Sobrato Early Academic Language) model and it

 sites in the Bay Area, central California, and the greater Los